keithcrosslin/stream-zendesk-lead-desc/README.md

 });
 ```

-First, we use `axios` to do an HTTP Post to the Zendesk Sell API (`api.getbase.com`).
-We pass along the first name, last name and email.
-We're using [dotenv](https://github.com/motdotla/dotenv) to configure our OAuth token in order to authenticate with Zendesk's API (as discussed in the configuration sections above).
-That's all we need to do to get our lead created.

-Next, we create a `StreamChat` object which is our client to communicate with the Stream Chat API.
-We create a Stream user object with an appropriate id (Stream id's must be lowercase with no whitespace), that represents our customer.
-We `upsert` the customer, alongside a sales admin user into Stream.
-Since Stream's `upsertUsers` method will create or update the users, our `sales-admin` is generated lazily the first time we a user interacts with our backend.
-Normally, you'd likely generate this user once and configure the id for user here.
-To keep things simple, we're simply doing everything in line.
-As mentioned previously, we're not diving into the Sales person's chat experience in this post.

-After the Stream library creates the users, we can create our one-on-one channel between the customer and the sales user.
-We call to `client.create` with `messaging` and the `members` that are allowed.
-This call will create a channel that's of the `messaging` [type](https://getstream.io/chat/docs/channel_features/?language=js) that is only joinable by that customer.

-Finally, we can generate our frontend token which allows the user to join the chat.
-We create a JSON that includes all the necessary data and respond to the frontend.

 ## 3 - Send messages to Zendesk

-Sending the message to Zendesk happens via a backend endpoint and function on the frontend to pass the message to the backend.
-The first thing in this process is to set a Constant to hold the Lead ID:
+Sending the message to Zendesk happens via a backend endpoint, http://localhost:7000/updateDesc, and function on the frontend, `handleMessage` to pass the message to this `backend endpoint`.

+The first thing in this process is to set a Constant to hold the `Lead ID` (you need to create at least one Lead in Zendesk or you can use an existing Lead - see step 4 below to lookup your Lead ID):
 ```jsx
 // backend/Server.js:40
 const leadId = 'your-lead-id'
 ```
-(Note: see step 4 below for a way to look up your Lead ID.)

 Next we code a backend function to retrieve the Lead Description from Zendesk, called `getLeadDesc`, as follows: